Deborah-Digges/shooting-viz/README.md

 &#128504; Your legends could use some refinement - you can reduce the number of shades (I think there are too many) - 3 should be enough (representing low, average, high, based on median and quartiles) - or maybe 4 or 5 at most

-&#128504; Explore the chart by yourself and find interesting outcomes, highlight these outcomes on the project page, include your findings in README file
+&#9745; Explore the chart by yourself and find interesting outcomes, highlight these outcomes on the project page, include your findings in README file

-&#128504; create two different legends for killing and wounded.
 ## Resources
 1. Data source: http://www.shootingtracker.com
 2. Mike Bostock's [Let's Make a Bar Chart](https://bost.ocks.org/mike/bar/)